Synonyms and other taxonomic changes

 Caterpillars feed on Sweet Bay (Magnolia virginiana), Black Cherry (Prunus serotina), Swamp Bay(Persea palustris) and Tuliptree (Liriodendron tulipifera).
 Adults take nectar from a variety of flowers.

-Chionanthus virginicus, Fringetree, is a host for Papilio glaucus also, as I now have three on it. -Contributed by Doug on 12 September, 2014
+Fringetree (Chionanthus virginicus) is also a host for Papilio glaucus, as I now have three on it. -Contributed by Doug on 12 September, 2014